kin·ship n. Relationship by nature, character, affinity or common origin

 Kinship Workshop draws from his experiences of spending time with other animals both in sanctuaries and through wild and domestic encounters.
 He completed an internship at The Kerulos Center in 2014 studying trans-species psychology and self-determination (internship overview video link), from which developed the material included in the Kinship Workshop.

 Workshop co-facilitator and assistant Katye Coe has been supporting and shadowing Kinship Workshops since 2016.
 Katye is a dancer, performer and teacher working collaboratively in the UK and internationally (www.katyecoe.org).
 Katye is a certified Skinner Releasing Technique teacher and has completed 4 years of site and movement work in Helen Poynor’s Walk of Life Programme.

 Katye grew up on a farm and later worked extensively alongside horses.
 Her intention in the context of Kinship Workshops relates to the importance of negotiating our place among other animals in these current times.

-(photo of TG and mountain dog: Frank van de Ven, photo of TG and young elephant: Elephant Nature Park guide)
+(The below photo gallery shows various wildlife photos, photos from past Kinship Workshops and Tom’s trips to different animal sanctuaries, photo of Tom and mountain dog: Frank van de Ven, photo of Tom and young elephant: Elephant Nature Park guide)

-PHOTO CREDITS: All photos on the website are by TG unless otherwise credited.
+PHOTO CREDITS: All photos on the website are by Tom Goodwin unless otherwise credited.